minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 1. `count`: The number of unique images you wish to generate after duplicates have been removed and rules have been applied
 2. `filetype`: Specify whether images files are JPGs or PNGs
 3. `layers`: The schema for each `layer` of your NFT, e.g. 'background' or 'body' or 'accessory'.
 Layers have 4 components to them: `name`, `directory`, `required`, and `rarity_weights`
-    * `name`: This is the official metadata name for the layer: what gets stored on the blockchain and what gets populated in secondary marketplaces or rarity tools that read the blockchain. **It is important that you have the exact syntax (capitalization, symbols, etc.) when generating the NFTs**
+    * `name`: This is the layer name **and folder name** that your traits are in.
+This will also be the official metadata name for the layer: what gets stored on the blockchain and what gets populated in secondary marketplaces or rarity tools that read the blockchain. **It is important that you have the exact syntax (capitalization, symbols, etc.) when generating the NFTs**
-    * `directory`: The folder name for the layer that all the traits are in.
-Can be the same as `name` or different for folder organization purposes
     * `required`: Whether or not a trait within this layer is required, denoted by a `True` or `False`.
 If `False`, there is a chance that no trait within the layer will be selected
     * `rarity_weights`: The ability to specify different probabilities for each trait within a layer.
 A couple rules regarding rarity weights:
         * If `rarity_weights` is not specified, there is an equal chance that all traits get selected (including the odds of no trait if `required: False`)